ryankav/neural_networks_and_deep_learning/README.md

 # neural_networks_and_deep_learning

-Repository for working through the (http://neuralnetworksanddeeplearning.com/)[neural network and deep learning] book by Michael Nielson
+Repository for working through the [neural network and deep learning](http://neuralnetworksanddeeplearning.com) book by Michael Nielson